pawcijo/GPG/README.md

 TODO:
 - [ ] Finish Vulkan implementation. (make it simpler ?)
 - [ ] Create physics system with NewtonLibrary.
 - [ ] Try to build and run on windows.

+TODO ASAP:
+- [ ] Fix memory leak for loading xml scene
+- [ ] Fix rotation for reloading scene

 Helper: